manuelbua/uracer-kotd/README.md

 This project is now **unmaintained** and i don't plan to get back to working on it soon or in the foreseeable future.

+This is based on a very old version of libgdx: some missing features at the time made me implement things differently and since updating everything would mean to probably rewrite lot of stuff, i'm just leaving it at that.

 ## Why open sourcing it?

 Because there is no reason to not to.